Call us FREE on 0151 375 9916

 A doctor on the hospital floor after giving negligent treatment.

-For example, if your GP failed to refer you for cancer screening tests despite you attending regular appointments with symptoms, you could be compensated for the harm caused by the delay.
+For instance, if your GP fails to refer you promptly for cancer screening despite regular appointments and clear symptoms, you may be entitled to compensation for harm caused by delayed diagnosis and treatment.

-We offer a free eligibility check to all callers, so get in touch with us for free on the number at the top of this page to start now.
+We offer a free eligibility check to help you understand your options.
+Call us at the free number provided at the top of this page and start your claim today.

 Compensation in a successful medical negligence claim may consist of two parts (known as ‘heads of loss’).
 These are general damages (for physical pain and mental suffering) and special damages (for related expenses).